shubhpsd/shubhpsd.github.io/content/blog/expense-tracker/index.md

 toc: true
 cover:
   src: ./cover-track-expense.webp
+  alt:
-  alt: "Expense Tracker App interface showing dashboard with spending visualizations and budget management"
+    "Expense Tracker App interface showing dashboard with spending visualizations and budget management"
 ---

-Introducing my new Personal Expense Tracker App!
-Built using Python, Streamlit, and SQLite, this application is designed to help you manage your finances effectively.
-With features like multi-user authentication, receipt uploads, and dashboard visualizations, it is a must-have tool for anyone looking to stay on top of their budget.
+Here's my new very simple Personal Expense Tracker App I built using Python, Streamlit, and SQLite, this application is designed to help you manage your finances.
+With features like multi-user authentication, receipt uploads, and dashboard visualizations, it is a project I worked on to learn python and it's capabilities of designing frontends.

 ### Features